phoebekinzelman/phoebekinzelman/README.md

-# Hi there!
-My name is Phoebs.
+# Hi there, my name is Phoebs!

 ## about me:
 - 🌈 pronouns: she/her